Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/adyen.md

 ---
-description: Accept payments through Adyen via Hyperswitch
+description: Accept payments through Adyen via PaySwitcher
 ---

 # Adyen

 {% hint style="info" %}
-This section gives you an overview of how to make payments via Adyen through Hyperswitch
+This section gives you an overview of how to make payments via Adyen through PaySwitcher
 {% endhint %}

 \